 The von Mises Fisher Distribution is a generalization of the von Mises Distribution to higher dimensions.
-However, it’s a very simple distribution that bears many similarities to the multivariate normal distribution.
+However, this very simple distribution bears many similarities to the multivariate normal distribution.
 This includes the fact that the vMF distribution, like the normal distribution, arises naturally in many situations.
 For example directional data falls naturally into a vMF distribution, as does data distributed on the unit hypersphere (Banerjee et al., 2005).

 Formal Definition for the Von Mises Fisher Distribution

 A unit norm vector x has a von Mises-Fisher distribution when its density is:

 - Cp = the normalizing constant,

 - ||μ|| = 1 and κ > 0.
 (Sra, 2016)

 - x ∈ Sp-1 (also written as Sp, this is the p dimensional unit hypersphere).

 Banerjee, A. et al. (2005).
 Clustering on the Unit Hypersphere using von Mises-Fisher Distributions.
 Journal of Machine Learning Research 6 (2005) 1345–1382.